-As General Manager for Insurance, Cindy Maike is responsible for global insurance strategy and customer engagement for Hortonworks.
+As VP of Industry Solutions, Cindy Maike is responsible for global industry solutions and customer engagement for Cloudera.
 She works with customers and partners leveraging analytics for current day business growth and exploring the use of new data sources to drive innovation in the evolving world of insurance.
 She has over 25 years of finance, consulting and advisory services experience in the insurance industry working with clients globally on their business strategy leveraging analytics and technology to further drive business results.

 Cindy has deep industry knowledge in both claims and underwriting with a focus on the use of analytics and data to enhance business outcomes.
 She has held positions with the IBM Watson Solution Group, Carrier Insurance, Director of Strategy at ACORD, and was co-founder of Strategy Meets Action Research and Advisory Services.
 Cindy has also held and is a CPA.